canton-foundation/cips/cprp-resolution.md

 | Strict | Returns status `COLLISION` with both candidates; app must present disambiguation UI |
 | Permissive | Selects the highest-weight result; attaches collision warning to the response |

-Governance-based arbitration is available for disputes between featured resolvers via a `CollisionArbitration` Daml contract (T1 authority).
+Governance-based arbitration of disputes between featured resolvers is deferred to the future governance CIP (registrar governance and dispute resolution).
+This CIP defines collision detection and surfacing only: on a collision, the strategy returns the candidates with their trust paths and the app decides.

 ### Address Books